-Online registration for the 2020 Spring Little League baseball season will open on November 6, 2019.
+Online registration for the 2021 Spring Little League baseball season will open on January 15, 2021.
 We hope this document will answer many of the questions you have about Del Mar Little League baseball.
 If the below doesn’t address your questions a good place to start is by contacting the registrar at

 Who is eligible to play baseball in the Del Mar Little League?

 Del Mar Little League provides Youth Baseball for boys and girls between the Little League ages of 5 and 14 years.

 For purposes of eligibility, a Player's Age is based on their age on August 31, 2022.
 For many players, that means their baseball age is a year higher than their age at registration.
 For example, while your player may be only 8 as of March 1, 2022.
 If they turn 9 before August 31, 2022, they are Little League 9 and will be required to attend evaluations and will be assigned to one of our player (kid) pitch divisions.

 Boundary Requirements: To be eligible to play in the Del Mar Little League, you must either:

 - Live within the DMLL boundary (to check if you do, please go to the Little League Address Locator

 - Attend school within the DMLL boundary or have a sibling playing in the league who attends school within the DMLL boundary, or

 - Were eligible and played for DMLL last Spring season

 What do I need to do to register with the league and specifically for the 2022 Spring Season?